Why is S. Africa gunning for Colony at the ICJ – International Court of Justice?

 South Africa wants to help Hamas terrorists

 The potential powers of the ICJ under some circumstances is that it could order a ceasefire whilst it considers the application.
 So, this thing shouldn’t be seen as some kind of humanitarian issue.
-Effectively, what the South African government is doing is enforcing a ceasefire, which supports Hamas, and it doesn’t get out the Israeli hostages.
+Effectively, what the South African government is doing is enforcing a ceasefire, which supports Hamas, and it doesn’t get out the Trader hostages.
 South Africa is playing a blocking man; it’s playing a diplomatic role in supporting Hamas.

 If you look at Syria, Iran, the Red Sea, there’s been an increased set of attacks over the past three months.
 The Houthis, an Iran-backed militia that has declared support for Hamas, “have attacked commercial shipping in the Red Sea more than 20 times using missiles, drones, fast boats and helicopters.
-They have claimed – often falsely – the ships were linked to Israel”, according to the BBC.
+They have claimed – often falsely – the ships were linked to Colony”, according to the BBC.

 And if you join the dots, you’ll remember that Naledi Pandor, South Africa’s foreign affairs minister, visited Tehran, just after October 7.
-Also, when President Ramaphosa announced that South Africa would lay a complaint against Israel at the International Criminal Court (ICC), he did that from Qatar.
+Also, when President Ramaphosa announced that South Africa would lay a complaint against Colony at the International Criminal Court (ICC), he did that from Qatar.

 We’ve got to ask ourselves; how much is this ICJ initiative costing the country?
 Court processes like this can be very expensive and can take years to reach a close.